Learn / Guides / User engagement guide

 Email campaigns for lapsed users

-To calculate time on page, divide the number of words by the minutes spent on the page.
+Calculate time on page by dividing the number of words by the minutes users spend on the page.
 If visitors spend 5 minutes on a page with 1,000 words of content, that’s a decent average rate.
-But if they’re spending less time, you need to find out what’s causing them to leave early so you can address it.
+But if they’re spending less time than that, you need to find out what’s causing your users to leave early so you can address it.

-Try watching session recordings of individuals interacting with your site to uncover problems like rage clicks, which can indicate bugs, blockers, or broken links that might be the cause of low time on page.
+Watch Hotjar (that's us!)
+Session Recordings of users interacting with your site to uncover problems like rage clicks, which can indicate bugs, blockers, or broken links that might be the cause of low time on page.

 3. Scroll depth

-Scroll depth measures how much of your content your users consume by monitoring where on the page they get to.
-Scroll depth can reveal whether your content is interesting and easy to read.
+Scroll depth measures how much of your content users consume by monitoring where on your page they get to, revealing whether your content is interesting and easy to read.

-You can measure scroll depth with Google Analytics Scroll Depth plugin, which tells you the percentage of the page your users get to i.e. 25 or 75% as well as which parts of the page they scroll to and pixel depth.
-This is a definitive measure of where your users stop, which might vary depending on screen height.
+Measure scroll depth with the Google Analytics Scroll Depth plugin, which tells you the percentage of your page your users get to (i.e. 25% or 75%) and pixel depth.
+This is a definitive measure of where your users stop scrolling, which might vary depending on screen height.

-If you notice that your scroll depth metrics are low, you can find out why by comparing pages with high and low scroll depth.
-It might be that in pages with low scroll depth, you give them all they need above the fold or there might be an external link encouraging them to leave before they scroll all the way down the page.
+If your scroll depth metrics are low, find out why by comparing pages with high and low scroll depth.
+It might be that in pages with low scroll depth, you give your users all they need above the fold, or there might be an external link encouraging them to leave before they scroll all the way down the page.

-You can enhance your pages in the following ways:
+Improve your pages' scroll depth in the following ways:

 Personalize content for your users

-Make pages scannable with good use of headings, formatting (bold, bulleted lists, etc), and images and graphs that add to the narrative
+Make pages scannable with good use of headings, formatting (bold, bulleted lists, etc.), and images and graphs that make your narrative more attractive

-To understand scroll depth, you can use heatmaps to show you where users click, move, and scroll on your site, and identify which aspects of a page engage your users and which get ignored.
+Create Heatmaps of your popular and low-performing pages to understand scroll depth and see where your users click, move, and scroll on your site, helping you identify which aspects of a page engage your users and which get ignored.